 Tending to turtles or how to let go and trust the flow

-Once the huge crowd of volunteers is safely at the shoreline, Mr. Agung gives us the sign: “Lower them down now!“, he shouts out excitedly and in a voice of determination against the backdrop of the crushing waves.
+Once the huge crowd of volunteers is safely at the shoreline, Mr. Agung gives us the sign: “Lower them down now!“, he shouts out excitedly and in a voice of determination against the backdrop of the crashing waves.
 I gently lower the plastic container and let Grace courageously crawl onto the beach.
-She seems a little unsure at first, but then her instincts lead her into the wide open waters of the ocean.
-We all cheer the baby turtles on with everything we got and watch them getting closer and closer to the sea, incredibly tiny against the vastness of it all, until they are absorbed by the waters, bravely defying the huge waves.
+She seems a little unsure at first, but then her instincts lead her into the wide-open waters of the ocean.
+We all cheer the baby turtles on with everything we got and watch them getting closer and closer to the sea, incredibly tiny against the vastness of it all until they are absorbed by the waters, bravely defying the huge waves.

 - Facts concerning the Balinese Sea Turtle release: Between 2012 and 2013 there were more than 50,000 eggs safely relocated to the hatchery, and around 80% of these were successfully hatched and released to the ocean.

 - Sea Turtle nesting season on Kuta Beach is from March to September each year.

 - Sea turtle hatching season is from April to October each year.

 - Nesting dates are an estimation only and the baby turtles will hatch naturally when they are ready.Early and late in the season the frequency of baby sea turtle release will vary.